- Get Support

 The Veterans Trans-Atlantic Partnership (VTAP)

-Following the highly successful Mental Health Symposium in London, last summer, Walking With The Wounded was invited to meet Home Base at their Centre of Excellence in Boston.
+Following the highly successful Mental Health Symposium in London, Walking With The Wounded was invited to meet Home Base at their Centre of Excellence in Boston.
 Home Base is a partnership of the Red Sox Foundation and Massachusetts General Hospital; offering world-class clinical care and support, in addition to fitness and mind-body wellness programmes for Service Members and Veterans who struggle with the invisible wounds of war.
 They also offer counselling and support to family members.

 We had the privilege of joining Home Base for two days in September.
 With our flights donated and accommodation booked, four of us set off.
 This included WWTW trustee Professor Neil Greenburg, an Academic Psychiatrist, specialist in the understanding and management of psychological trauma, occupational mental ill-health and post-traumatic stress disorder, Fergus Williams WWTW Director of Operations, Amy Franklin Deputy Director of Operations and Carolyn Brown, WWTW Clinical Lead and mental health nurse.

 Home Base offers a number of programmes to support veterans and their families; a two-day assessment for those with a suspected Traumatic Brain Injury (TBI), a two-week intensive treatment programme for those with PTSD or a TBI, a four-day intensive programme for Special Forces veterans and regional outpatient support.

 Thanks to the Home Base team, we were briefed on each of these programmes and in particular, guided through all the elements of support in the two-week intensive programme which includes art therapy, nutrition and cooking, fitness and wellbeing, prolonged exposure therapy (PE), cognitive processing therapy (CPT), dialectical behaviour therapy (DBT), medication reviews and family support.
 We were even able to take part in a fitness session and sample the produce from the group nutrition work.